Super Mario 3D World, Mario-themed Nintendo Switch are available now

-Super Mario 3D World + Bowser's Fury hopped onto Nintendo Switch Friday, bringing epic four-player tomfoolery to fans.
+Super Mario 3D World + Bowser's Fury hopped onto the Nintendo Switch Friday, bringing epic four-player tomfoolery to fans of the intrepid plumber.
 If you haven't picked up a Switch yet, the company also released a special Mario Red and Blue Edition of its hugely popular hybrid console.

 The game is an enhanced version of the excellent 2013 Wii U game, and CNET's Scott Stein praised it as the Switch's best Mario adventure since Odyssey.
 It was the first game to feature Mario and pals' cat suits, and the new Bowser's Fury section shifts to a more open-world Odyssey style compared to the linear levels of the main game.

-Note: This story was published earlier.
-Retail buttons are updated to reflect currently available inventory.